LocalCoinIS/dev.bitshares.works/docs/development/interaction.rst

 Blockchain Interaction
 ************************

-To interface your existing platform with BitShares, you can make use of :ref:`rpc` and :ref:`websocket-calls` to either a :ref:`full-node` (for monitoring only) or the :ref:`cli-wallet` (for accessing funds).
+To interface your existing platform with LocalCoin, you can make use of :ref:`rpc` and :ref:`websocket-calls` to either a :ref:`full-node` (for monitoring only) or the :ref:`cli-wallet` (for accessing funds).

 All API calls are formated in JSON and return JSON only.
 You can read more about the API in :ref:`this section <api-access-and-restrictions>`.